By Guillaume ABRAN, physiotherapist and doctoral student in motricity sciences, University of Liège (Belgium)

 The practice of physical exercise and pregnancy are not always perceived as compatible.
 However, physical exercise during pregnancy has many benefits for both mother and baby (for example, reduced risk of macrosomia, gestational diabetes, preeclampsia, low back pain and urinary incontinence).
 Current recommendations advise a practice of 150 minutes of moderate physical activity per week for a pregnant woman who practiced sport before her pregnancy.
 It is also possible to start practicing physical activity during pregnancy by starting with five minutes the first week and then adding five to ten minutes each week.

 Running is a physical activity quite suitable for a pregnant woman, even in the last trimester.
-Studies show us that running does not advance the due date of pregnancy, strengthens the muscles of the pelvic floor and could also reduce the risk of postpartum depression.
+Studies show us that running does not advance the due date of pregnancy, strengthens the muscles of the pelvic floor and might also reduce the risk of postpartum depression.
 However, each pregnancy has specificities and a discussion with your doctor is recommended.

 Running is therefore a physical activity with many advantages, which should make you forget the few inconveniences it can sometimes cause.
 Cessation of its practice should only be advised in exceptional cases.